getsentry/sentry-docs/src/collections/_documentation/workflow/alerts-notifications/alerts.md

 ### Alert Details

-In this page, you can view a single instance of an alert from when the alert is created to when the alert is resolved, or the current time if the alert is still active.
+In this page, you can view a single instance of alert from its creation to its resolution, or the current time if the alert is still active.

 [{% asset notifications/alert_details.png alt="Alert details illustrates a graph showing errors." %}]({% asset notifications/alert_details.png @path %})